stridentbean/testify/readme.md

 Installation:

+  1) Clone this git repository to your computer.
+  2) Navigate to the repository from the command line.
-Run "bash install.sh" from your Mac terminal.
+  3) Run "bash install.sh" from your terminal.

 Usage: